geeknik/glitch-gremlin-ai/DESIGN.md

 Initial Mint: Defined by the project’s governance or leadership at inception.
 Mint Authority: Controlled by a multisig or the same on-chain program to allow for expansions or supply modifications in a transparent manner.

-$GLITCH must strictly follow Solana’s SPL token standard so that all major wallets and decentralized exchanges (DEXs) can recognize and trade it.
+$GREMLINAI must strictly follow Solana’s SPL token standard so that all major wallets and decentralized exchanges (DEXs) can recognize and trade it.
 The token’s metadata—name, symbol, URI, image/icon—will be registered via the Metaplex standard to ensure uniform display across user interfaces.

 3.2 Token Use Cases
-	1. Paying for Chaos: Developers must spend $GLITCH to request simulations or attacks on their dApps.
+	1. Paying for Chaos: Developers must spend $GREMLINAI to request simulations or attacks on their dApps.
 The amount paid depends on the complexity or duration of the requested chaos.
-	2. Governance and Voting: Token holders stake or lock $GLITCH in a governance module to participate in the “Community Chaos Challenges.”
+	2. Governance and Voting: Token holders stake or lock $GREMLINAI in a governance module to participate in the “Community Chaos Challenges.”
 	3. Staking and Rewards: As the system matures, stakers may earn passive rewards from fees generated by the chaos service or from the treasury.
-	4. Liquidity and Memetic Value: While primarily a utility token, $GLITCH retains an element of memetic appeal, and it can be traded on DEXs for speculative or community-driven reasons.
+	4. Liquidity and Memetic Value: While primarily a utility token, $GREMLINAI retains an element of memetic appeal, and it can be traded on DEXs for speculative or community-driven reasons.

 4. GlitchGremlinProgram (On-Chain)

 The GlitchGremlinProgram is written in Rust and deployed on Solana Mainnet.
-It has multiple entry points (i.e., instructions) that define how users and off-chain services interact with $GLITCH.
+It has multiple entry points (i.e., instructions) that define how users and off-chain services interact with $GREMLINAI.

 4.1 Program Responsibilities
 	1. Chaos Request Initialization:
-	•	Checks whether the caller has enough $GLITCH to pay for the requested chaos.
+	•	Checks whether the caller has enough $GREMLINAI to pay for the requested chaos.
 	•	Transfers (or escrows) the required amount from the caller’s wallet into the program’s escrow account.
 	•	Creates a ChaosRequest Account that stores the request parameters and references.
 	2. Chaos Request Finalization: